A simple homemade magic kit made from basic household items provide kids with hours of endless creative play!:

 Remember a few weeks back when I shared the 5 minute magic wand that I made from a drinking straw and some tape?
-Remember I told you there would be more “magic” to follow?
+And remember I told you there would be more “magic” to follow?
 Well, this is what I was talking about!
 A simple homemade magic kit!

 This cost me nothing to make, and it was really easy to put together.
 It’s great for pretend play, it doubles as a bit of a sensory/sorting activity, and a child can play with the set by themselves, or put on a “magic show” for others.